Looking where you walk in unfamiliar places is a very good idea.

 Sidewalks and streets in Cuenca’s historical areas all have bumps and grinds that would make a stripper happy and there are multiple opportunities to take a tumble if I didn’t pick my feet up.

-When walking here I keep my eyes open because if I fall in Ecuador it is never the sidewalk’s fault.
-In a foreign port you can sue if you have a mind too but one will be assigned a lawyer that speaks a language he doesn;t understand,the jury will never be of your peers, and the courtroom will be full of strange rules.
-In a foreign country the best thing to do is watch where you step, all the time.
+When walking here you keep eyes open because if you fall in Ecuador it is never the sidewalk’s fault.
+In a foreign port you can sue if you have a mind too but you will be assigned a lawyer that speaks a language you don’t understand,the jury will never be of your peers, and the courtroom will be full of strange rules.
+In a foreign country, the best thing to do is watch where you step, all the time.

-Sidewalks, most of the time, don’t seem worth a look until you spend a morning taking close up pictures of them.
+Sidewalks,it seems, aren’t worth a look until you spend a morning taking pictures of them.

-looking at the world like a pair of shoes, gives you a different perspective.
+Looking at the world, from shoe level, gives you a different perspective.